 MANAGING ACADEMIC EXPECTATIONS DURING COVID-19

-ADJUSTING TO ONLINE LEARNING AS A COLLEGE FRESHMAN
+ADJUSTING TO ONLINE LEARNING

 Communication is key when it comes to bridging the gap between the instructor and learner.
 With online learning, the educator may not seem as readily available as they would in a classroom setting.
 Make sure your student asks when and how the teacher / professor can be reached for one-on-one support.

-Setting up a work space that lends to greater productivity with the least amount of distractions possible, is critical to success in virtual learning environment.
+Setting up a work space that lends to greater productivity with the least amount of distractions possible, is critical to success of a virtual learning environment.
 Also make sure a dependable internet connection is readily available for use.
 If you have to go to a public space, have headphones available for listening to lectures or discussions.

 Make sure you stay connected to your professor and classmates and utilize resources such as study groups or online discussion boards if they are available.

-Over time, your student may begin to feel very isolated with online studies, especially since they’re not with their professor or classmates on a consistent basis.
+Over time, your student may begin to feel very isolated with online studies, especially since they’re not with their instructor or classmates on a consistent basis.
 Encourage your student to participate actively and work together with classmates to complete assignments and lessons.
 It’s also wise to engage in the discussion, ask and answer questions and be an active participant in the course.

 GOOD.
 FIT.
 GUARANTEED.